bahlolab/mitoCN/README.md

 [![DOI](https://zenodo.org/badge/621654308.svg)](https://zenodo.org/badge/latestdoi/621654308)
 # mitoCN

 Estimate mitochondrial DNA copy number (mtDNA-CN) from whole-genome sequencing (WGS) data, with coverage bias adjustment, including GC bias and homology bias adjustment.
 It takes about 10 minutes of CPU time for a 30X genome.

+Please contact the author, Longfei Wang <wang.lo@wehi.edu.au>, if you would like to report any issues, feedback or feature requests.

 ## Citation
 If you use mitoCN, please acknowledge by citing "Longfei Wang, Liam G. Fearnley, Terence P. Speed and Melanie Bahlo. **mitoCN: a fast and robust mitochondrial DNA copy number estimator using whole-genome sequencing data.** DOI: 10.5281/zenodo.7972719"

 ## Installation
-* Clone this repositoty
+* Clone this repository
     ```
     git clone https://github.com/bahlolab/mitoCN
     ```